Small Business Retirement Plans in San Francisco, CA

 • Employee Motivation and Retention: Linking contributions to company profits can increase employee morale and loyalty, as employees directly benefit from the company’s success.

-• High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $$66k for 2024, making it a advantageous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $66,000 for this year, making it a advantageous option for employee benefits.

 Setting Up a Profit Sharing Plan